ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 10/05/2023: I gave a talk about the limits of anonymisation and automating attacks against query-based systems at the Centre for Data Ethics and Innovation.

+03/04/2023: Our paper "Deep perceptual hashing algorithms with hidden dual-purpose: when client-side scanning does facial recognition" has been accepted at the IEEE S&P 2023 conference!

 20/02/2023: I presented my work at the probability and statistics seminar of the University of Bourgogne France-Comte (Besancon).

 09/11/2022: This week, I attended the ACM CCS 2022 conference in Los Angeles, USA.
 I presented my paper <a href="https://dl.acm.org/doi/abs/10.1145/3548606.3560581">QuerySnout: Automating the Discovery of Attribute Inference Attacks against Query-Based Systems</a>.